What operational roles are available within the Welsh Ambulance Service?

 URGENT CARE SERVICE

-In order to apply to become an Urgent Care Assistant, you must have a minimum of five GCSE at Grade C or above, including Maths, English or Welsh Language and a Science subject - or other equivalent educational qualifications.
+In order to apply to become an Urgent Care Assistant, you must have a minimum of five GCSEs at Grade C or above, including Maths, English or Welsh Language and a Science subject - or other equivalent educational qualifications.

 The initial training programme for the Urgent Care Service allows the UCS Staff to treat and convey lower acuity patients to hospital.
 It consists of:

-- Three weeks patient care training, which includes how to perform base line observations, the ability to identify any problems with them and when to request emergency Paramedic or EMT support.
-Training in being a “first service” which includes the initial management of cardiac arrests, breathing problems and chest pain.
+- Four weeks patient care training, which includes how to perform base line observations, the ability to identify any problems with them and when to request emergency Paramedic or EMT support.
+Training in being a “first service”, which includes the initial management of cardiac arrests, breathing problems and chest pain.
 Statutory and mandatory training is also included in this course, e.g. safer handling, conflict resolution, safeguarding and infection control.

-- Three weeks emergency response driver training.
+- Four weeks emergency response driver training.

 All our current vacancies are shown here.
 In order to apply, please visit www.jobs.nhs.uk.
 You can also register your email address on the NHS Jobs website, and the site will automatically notify you when we advertise vacancies.